-Some 43% of retail respondents are already using chatbots within their organization and a another 28% plan to implement a bot over the next six months.
+Some 43% of retail respondents are already using chatbots within their organization and another 28% plan to implement a bot over the next six months.
 They’re optimistic about how chatbots can meet customer expectations, particularly in supporting self-service interactions that deflect calls to agents — saving time and reducing costs — and gathering information to better understand and predict customer needs.

 The survey shows that consumers are certainly interacting with bots far more frequently than they were in 2017, yet they’re no more satisfied with these experiences.
 Just one in four consumers is extremely satisfied with chatbot interactions across industries.
 More than half of retailers, in contrast, said their chatbots are extremely effective in meeting customer expectations, especially as use cases multiply.
 Current examples range from assisting consumers with in-store shopping to tracking product shipments.

 Despite these advantages, retail organizations still have a long way to go to improve the customer experience.
 Only 30% of CX retail leaders believe they “significantly” minimize customer effort in CX, and just 35% consider chatbots effective in allowing customers to complete a self-service support interaction.